 In-Context localization is tied up with your Crowdin project, where translatable files are stored.
 Translations made using In-context will be added to your project the same way as translations made directly in the Editor.

-This tool makes all the texts in the web app editable.
-Moreover, the translation process is real-time visible.
+This tool provides a view of your application with editable texts, so the translation process is real-time visible.
 Even the dynamic part of the application and strings that contain placeholders can be translated this way.

 There are two common approaches to integrate Crowdin In-Context with your application:

-- Staging or translation environment.
-If you are neither intended to invite your end-users to help with the translations nor consider using a “translation mode” in your production application, integrating Crowdin In-Context to your staging or dedicated translation app environment is a good solution.
+If you are not planning to invite your end-users to help with translations or not considering using a “translation mode” in your production application, integrating Crowdin In-Context to your staging or dedicated translation app environment would be a good solution.

-After the successful integration and your app refreshment, you should see the invitation dialog and Crowdin login box.
+After the integration is successfully set up and you have refreshed your application, you should see the invitation dialog and Crowdin login box.

 _jipt array in the configuration snippet.

-This option is enabled on touchscreens by default and makes the translation button next to each translatable string permanently visible, as opposed to showing on hover.
+This option is enabled on touchscreens by default and makes the translation button next to each translatable string permanently visible instead of showing on hover.
 Acceptable values: true, false.

 Function to validate the suggestion before committing.

 |status_obj||Object.
 The status_obj.status may be "ok", "error" or "corrected".
 In case of error, status_obj.message contains error description.
 When status is "corrected", status_obj.correction contains the corrected translation|